rbhebert/rbhebert.github.io/_pages/cv.md

 * 2021-2022: Instructional Design Subject Matter Collaborator
   <details>
     <summary>Andrew Young School of Policy Studies, Dean’s Office & Department of Public Management & Policy</summary>

-  * Collaborated with an instructional designer to develop math in economics online training

-  * Created student learning and support materials, assessments, and activities
+    Collaborated with an instructional designer to develop math in economics online training, and created student learning and support materials, assessments, and activities

   </details>